Cuban peso: Before 1994

 Before 1857, Spanish and Spanish colonial reales circulated in Cuba.
 From 1857, banknotes were issued specifically for use on Cuba.
 These were denominated in pesos, with each peso worth 8 reales.
-From 1869, decimal notes were also issued denominated in centavos, with 100 centavos for each peso.
-In 1881, the peso was pegged to the US dollar at par.
-The currency continued to be issued only in paper form until 1915, when the first coins were issued.
+From 1869, decimal notes were also issued denominated in centavos, with 100 centavos for each Spanish peso.
+The Republic of Cuba did not have its own currency until 1915 (Cuban peso), when the first coins of Cuban peso were minted; the first banknotes (silver certificate) were issued in 1935.
+The Cuban peso and the US dollar had the same value from 1915 to 1959–1960.

 In 1960, the peso lost value after the United States imposed an embargo against Cuba and the suspended sugar quota.
-Fidel Castro then introduced the socialist planned economy to Cuba with the Soviet Union as its new economic partner, and the Cuban peso was pegged to the Soviet ruble (at CUP 1 = US$1 = 4 old rubles before 1961, and afterwards at CUP 1 = US$1 = 0.90 SUR or new ruble).
+Fidel Castro then introduced the socialist planned economy to Cuba with the Soviet Union as its new economic partner, and the Cuban peso was pegged to the Soviet ruble at the same exchange rate as with the US dollar (i.e. at 4 old rubles before the 1961 monetary reform, and 0.9 SUR (90 kopeks of the new ruble) afterward).

 Foreign exchange was a government monopoly under the socialist planned economy and could not be bought by the general public using Cuban pesos.
 Foreign currencies were therefore exchanged for coins of the Instituto Nacional de Turismo (INTUR) from 1981 to 1989 and for foreign exchange certificates of the Banco Nacional de Cuba from 1985.
 These coins or certificates were then used by visitors to buy some luxury goods not available for purchase in the national currency.